Accessories and Test Gear

 This kit has two types of output; either a square wave or 'marker pips'.
 Both depend on digital techniques using 5v high speed CMOS logic.
 The square wave outputs are derived from the main digital VFO which runs between 6.5 and 16 MHz, with six switch selected ranges of frequency division, covering 130 KHz to 16 MHz.
 Main tuning is by PolyVaricon with a potentiometer Fine control.
 These square wave outputs are rich in odd harmonics which can be used right into VHF!
 Thus the third harmonic (the strongest) of the top range would cover 19.5 - 48 MHz, and the fifth 32.5 - 80 MHz etc..
 Although it is unusual for a sig gen to have square wave outputs, for most applications they will be fine - for driving a mixer, the harmonics are unlikely to be a problem (and can occasionally be useful!) and for aligning filters, the harmonics will be removed by the filter anyway!
 The important thing is to be aware the harmonics are there and to consider if any funny results might be due to them (unlikely!).
 The alternative 'marker pip' outputs are derived from a 5 MHz crystal oscillator, followed by the same switch selectable dividers giving 'pip' spacings of 5, 2.5, 1.25 MHz, 500, 250 or 100 KHz.
 These are intended for calibrating the receiver tuning scales - the choice of 'pip' interval makes it much easier to be certain about the frequency of any individual 'pip'!
 The square wave output level is selected by another switch with nominal levels of 200, 20 and 1 mV p-p open circuit from a 50R source impedance; the pip output levels are much lower as the very narrow pulse energy is spread over a very wide spectrum up into VHF!
 The whole unit runs off a PCB mounted PP3 battery.
 If the Dig Sig Gen is combined with the 3D counter it becomes a very versatile piece of test equipment, especially if the counter can be switched between sig gen or an external signal.
 The Dig Sig Gen PCB has provision for two extra counting stages so that it becomes a 5 digit counter as in the photo below.
 (This is an early model without the extra switches!)
 The Dig Sig Gen is £36, or with the 3/5D counter and extra toggle £70.

-This unit includes a resistive 50R matching bridge, a broadband RF transformer and the T configuration matching parts.
+The Mk 5 version (below) has a revised main coil but in other respects is very similar to the previous unit.
+It has a resistive 50R matching bridge, a broadband RF transformer and the T configuration matching parts.
 Power is limited to around 20W by the variable capacitors!
-When selected for tuning up the matching controls, the bridge will always present a safe load to the TX no matter what the antenna looks like!
-The bridge uses a high intensity LED for indication but can also work with conventional meters or an S meter, or the Audio Extras kit.
+When selected for tuning up, the resistive matching bridge will always present a safe load to the TX no matter what the load from matching parts and the antenna looks like!
+The bridge uses a high intensity LED for indication but can also work with conventional meters or an S meter.
 When the bridge is out of circuit the LED indicates output RF voltage.
-The broadband RF transformer allows the matching section to work with balanced or unbalanced feed lines.
-The T matching section (two variable capacitors and a tapped inductor) is very adaptable, dealing with load impedances from 10 to 2000 Ohms.
-To avoid winding the main inductance, it is made from a printed circuit flexible strap with switch selected taps for 10m upwards - for 160m there are toggle switched extra capacity and inductance.
-Price £36.
+The broadband RF transformer (on the white toroid) allows the matching section to work with balanced or unbalanced feed lines, and isolates the matching parts and antenna/feeder from the incoming unbalanced RF feed from the transmitter.
+The T matching section (two variable capacitors and the tapped inductor) is very adaptable, dealing with load impedances from about 25 to 2000 Ohms over the frequency range 2 to 30 MHz.
+While winding the coil may look a bit daunting, its not really that hard when taken slowly as guided by the extensive instruction notes!
+The price remains £36.

 This is a broadband design for any of the 1.5 Watt transmitters of